The Bag Lady - Savannah, Georgia

 Chez Panisse Café – Berkley, California

 Chez Panisse is known as the birthplace of modern California cuisine and helped start a movement for restaurants to use fresh, local ingredients.
-Co-founder Alice Waters, named the café after a character in a film trilogy by Marcel Pagnol (who was a French novelist, playwright and film maker).
-Chez Panisse is a restaurant legend and was number 20 on Restaurant Magazine’s Best Restaurants in the World!
+Co-founder Alice Waters named the café after a character in a film trilogy by Marcel Pagnol (who was a French novelist, playwright, and filmmaker).
+Chez Panisse is a restaurant legend and was number 20 on Restaurant Magazine’s Best Restaurants in the World.

 The French Laundry - Napa Valley, California

-The French Laundry, in Napa Valley, California is one of the countries most esteemed restaurants.
+The French Laundry, in Napa Valley, California, is one of the countries most esteemed restaurants.
 Its name stems from the fact the restaurant building once housed a French steam laundry during the 19th century.
-The building was also once a brothel, but the restaurant owners wisely stayed away from incorporating that name.
+The building was also once a brothel, but the restaurant owners stayed away from incorporating that name.

 Spago - Los Angeles, California

 Celebrity chef Wolfgang Puck called his earliest restaurant Spago, which is Italian slang for spaghetti.
 Little in the name would tell you that it serves a fusion of Mediterranean and California cuisine, with a specialty in wood-fired pizzas.
-It’s just a great restaurant name.

 Pizza Hut